SeldonIO/alibi/doc/source/overview/high_level.md

 information.
 Similarly, in the case of color images you might assume that the median pixel value represents no information and moving away from this value adds information.

-**Pros**:
+**Pros**
 - This is both a black and white box method.
 Note that we need to compute the loss gradient through the model.
 If we have access to the internals we can do this directly.
 Otherwise, we need to use numerical differentiation.
 This comes at a significant computational cost due to the extra model calls we need to make.
-Alibi provides support for TensorFlow models.
 - If using the autoencoder loss we obtain more interpretable results as $\delta$ will be in the data distribution.

 **Cons**